Dog Health In The Workplace

 What do we mean by Dog health in the office?

-Dog health can be defined as a state of a dog’s full physical, mental, social, psychological, emotional and social well-being.
+Dog health can be defined as the state of a dog’s full physical, mental, social, psychological, emotional and social well-being.

-Like other higher animal, Dogs can be effected in one of those states mentioned above.
-They can tend to fall below their functioning capacity, usually as a result of the environment or people around.
+Like other higher animals, Dogs can be affected by changes in environments and people/pets around them.
+They can tend to fall below their functioning capacity.

 - Co-workers: Before taking your dog to the office, it’s essential to make sure that no one has allergies to dogs.
 And that no one is afraid of them.
-Also make sure your manager allows pets.
+Also, make sure your manager allows pets.
 If co-workers aren’t happy with your canine best friend for some reason, this will just cause distractions all around.
 Not following these points may result in a negative office atmosphere, that could last a long time.
-This maybe frustrating and have an affect on everyone involve, including your favourite canine.
+This may be frustrating and have an effect on everyone involve, including your favourite canine.

 - Type of dog: Achieving the dream of getting hired at a place that allows dogs is amazing.
 But be sure to find the right type of dog, as not all dogs can be office friendly.